mjordan/islandora_workbench_docs/docs/adding_media.md

 If you include `media_use_tid` values in your CSV file, they override the `media_use_tid` value set in your configuration file.

 !!! note
-    If you create an "Extracted Text" media, the contents of the specified text file will be added to the media's 'field_edited_text' field.
+    If you create an "Extracted Text" media, the contents of the specified text file will be added to the media's 'field_edited_text' field, allowing it to be indexed in Solr.